Top 5 KPIs Every Table Games Executive Should Evaluate to Measure Performance

 In this fictitious scenario, which frequently happens in table games operations around the globe, the new management played lucky and their lottery ticket decision paid off.
 Unfortunately for that team, the full financial impact of their decision will be felt in the longer run.
 The new management may continue to blame the weather for a bad quarter, and take credit for a new promotion if results are good.

 As executives, we need to measure, evaluate, and reward good decisions.
 The five KPIs outlined in this post are a great start to truly understand the impact of the decisions that the management can control.

 Of course, there are many more KPIs as operators get more sophisticated such as game pace, under-capacity hours, under-spread hours, over-spread hours, under-priced hours and over-priced hours.
 We will delve deeper into this in a future blog post.

 Our suggestion is to strike a healthy balance between rewarding the financial goals (outcomes) and the decisions (controllable levers) to motivate management to make the right long-term operational decisions that will result in EBITDA growth.

 Fill out the form below to schedule a meeting with us.

-As Tangam’s Senior Vice President of Operations and Casino Strategy, Ari brings over 15 years of operations experience across multiple jurisdictions in North America including Las Vegas, Atlantic City, Florida, Pennsylvania, and Connecticut.
+As SVP and Head of North America Business, Ari brings over 15 years of operations experience across multiple jurisdictions in North America including Las Vegas, Atlantic City, Florida, Pennsylvania, and Connecticut.
 Ari oversees Tangam’s global client base and helps operators adopt yield management best practices.